Metformin for Prediabetes: 4 Essential Guide to Making an Informed and Confident Decision (vs. Ozempic)

 1. Understanding Metformin for Prediabetes

-Metformin, a cornerstone in prediabetes management, is an oral medication renowned for its safety and efficacy.
+Metformin is one of the most commonly used pharmacologic interventions for prediabetes treatment because of its reputation for safety and effectiveness.
 As a first-line treatment, metformin for prediabetes tackles the core issue of elevated blood sugar levels through multiple mechanisms:

 2. Ozempic: An Alternative to Metformin for Prediabetes